MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     - [RSS](/connectors/rss/)
     - [SharePoint](/connectors/sharepointonline/)
     - [HTTP with Azure AD](/connectors/webcontents/)
-1. When you create the connection for HTTP with Azure AD set the Base Resource URL and Azure AD Resource URI (Application ID URI): to [https://graph.microsoft.com](https://graph.microsoft.com) for commercial tenants.
+1. Create a connection for [HTTP with Azure AD](/connectors/webcontents/) set the Base Resource URL and Azure AD Resource URI (Application ID URI): to [https://graph.microsoft.com](https://graph.microsoft.com) for commercial tenants.
 If your tenant is in GCC, GCC High or DoD check your [service root endpoint for Microsoft Graph](/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints).

      ![Establish HTTP with Azure AD.](media/httpazuread.png "Establish connections to activate your solution.")

 ### (Optional) Create an Azure AD app registration to connect to Microsoft Graph

->[!NOTE]
+>[!IMPORTANT]
 > Only complete this steps if you want to review Power Platform related [Microsoft 365 Message Center](/microsoft-365/admin/manage/message-center) updates in the [Admin - Command Center](core-components.md#admin---command-center) canvas app.
 > Skip to [Gather Environment Variable values](#gather-environment-variable-values) if you are not planning to use the [Admin - Command Center](core-components.md#admin---command-center) canvas app.